latchbio/latch/docs/source/getting_started/quick_start.md

     └── __init__.py
 ```

-All these files (excluding the `data` folder) are required for you to successfully register and upload your workflow to Latch Console.
+All these files (excluding the `reference` folder) are required for you to successfully register and upload your workflow to Latch Console.

 ## Step 4: Register your first workflow
 To get a live version of your workflow on Latch, simply type: